planetopenllms/llms.prompts/autograd/autodiff-vs-autograd/README.md

-# Q: how is the automatic differentation, that is, autodiff in tensorflow different from autograd in pytorch?
+# Q: how is the automatic differentiation, that is, autodiff in tensorflow different from autograd in pytorch?

 a:  The differences between **TensorFlow's automatic differentiation** (via `tf.GradientTape`) and **PyTorch's autograd** (Automatic Differentiation) system are subtle but important.
 Both frameworks essentially serve the same purpose—computing gradients for optimization tasks—but the underlying implementations, design philosophies, and user experience differ in a few ways.
 Let's dive into the key points of comparison: